Tel: +44 (0)131 651 6357

 She began as a secondary school teacher of history, teaching in comprehensive schools in London, before taking up a career in higher education.
 She worked in the universities of Stirling and York, and was Depute Director of the Scottish Council for Research in Education, before becoming Professor of Curriculum Research at the then Moray House Institute of Education in 1994.
 She was Dean/Head of School of The Moray House School of Education, The University of Edinburgh, from 1 August 2002 to 31 July 2007.

 She has been a member of a number of national committees which have aimed to influence policy developments in education.
 She chaired the committee on Education for Citizenship in Scotland and chaired the Advisory Group on the Implementation Programme.
-She was a member of the Discipline Task Group, of the Curriculum Review Group, and of the Second Stage Review of Initial Teacher Education.
+She was a member of the Discipline Task Group, of the Curriculum Review Group, which established the principles underpinning Curriculum for Excellence and of the Second Stage Review of Initial Teacher Education.
 She was a member of the Reference Group for the Donaldson Review of teacher education in Scotland 2010-11.
 She has strong links to children's charities, having been Vice Convenor of Children in Scotland and a member of the Scottish Reference Group for Barnardo's.
 She is a lifetime member of NSPCC and chairs the Advisory Committee for the Child Protection Policy Research Centre, University of Edinburgh/NSPCC.

 My most recent research was leading a team to research perceptions of behaviour in Scottish schools in 2009.